rakaly/blog/content/rakaly-status-report-4-imperator-apis-and-moving/index.md

 }
 ```

-I've implemented all this additional syntax with only a negligble loss to performance.
+I've implemented all this additional syntax with only a negligible loss to performance.
 It's important to support this syntax as savefiles are not standalone.
-One can't compute discipline, trade steering, or anything that has incorporates modifiers without looking or parsing the game files.
+One can't compute discipline, trade steering, or anything that incorporates modifiers without looking or parsing the game files.
 And while EU4 game files don't use any complicated syntax, it's important (to me at least) that all PDS games use the same set of logic.

 ## Imperator